 - Is able to accommodate the number of participants and staff you anticipate to be involved in the auction.
 It should also accommodate the kind of items you plan to auction.

 Text-to-give platforms allow donors to donate via text messaging by simply sending you a keyword and the amount they wish to donate.
 The amount is then automatically deducted from the donor’s mobile carrier bill.

 Organizations can also use text-to-donate platforms that send a donation link to the user and direct them to a more engaging donation page.

 The perfect text-to-give or text-to-donate platform for you should:

 - Allow you to use a customized shortcode and keyword of your choice for different campaigns.

 - Let you collect donor data easily and feed it into your CRM for further analysis, tracking, and nurturing.

-- Allow you to send personalized follow ups (like thank you messages, or event reminders, etc.) to ensure lasting impact.
+- Allow you to send personalized follow-ups (like thank you messages, event reminders, etc.) to ensure a lasting impact.